dannytsang/docker-ttrss/README.md

 Containts application server to run Tiny Tiny RSS.
 I am not affiliated with the project.
 More details can be found [here](https://tt-rss.org/)

 ## Pre-Requisites ##
-A database running MySQL with associated schema and access.
+A database running MySQL or Postgres with associated schema and access.

 Directories containing the TTRSS configuration is required as well as the following Docker volumes:
 * `config` should contain the TTRSS config.php